We’ve all heard about the gender pay gap. If you’re a woman, you could be on a lower salary than male co-workers.

 Sadly, that unfair difference doesn’t end with retirement.
-There’s a gender pension gap too, continuing the divide between men and women, and we reflect on this savings gap in the article to follow.
+There’s a gender pension gap too, and we reflect on this savings gap in the article to follow.

 What’s the gender pension gap?

 The gender pension gap is the percentage difference in income between men’s and women’s pensions.
 It begins at the very start of a woman’s career, with an initial pension gap of 16%, and at every age bracket women are shown to have lower pension pot sizes.
 By the time they reach retirement, the average size of a man’s pension pot is twice that of a woman’s.